Thompson, North Dakota: History

 The first residents of the town were businessmen who had come to support the needs of new settlers to the area.
 The town was first called Norton because the first buildings of the town were adjacent to land owned by George Norton.
 However, when the railroad came in 1881, the name caused an issue, since there was already a nearby town of Norton in Minnesota.

 Albert Thompson, co-owner of a general store with his brother Robert, was commissioned postmaster in January 1881.
 The name of the town was then changed to Thompson in honor of Albert Thompson.

 Geography

-According to the United States Census Bureau, the city has a total area of 0.47 sqmi, of which 0.46 sqmi is land and 0.01 sqmi is water.
+According to the United States Census Bureau, the city has a total area of 0.438 sqmi, of which 0.432 sqmi is land and 0.006 sqmi (1.37%) is water.

 Demographics

+According to realtor website Zillow, the average price of a home as of October 31, 2025, in Thompson is $356,166.

+As of the 2023 American Community Survey, there are 412 estimated households in Thompson with an average of 2.65 persons per household.
+The city has a median household income of $110,909.
+Approximately 1.0% of the city's population lives at or below the poverty line.
+Thompson has an estimated 75.3% employment rate, with 39.7% of the population holding a bachelor's degree or higher and 98.1% holding a high school diploma.
+There were 439 housing units at an average density of 1016.20 /sqmi.

+The top five reported languages (people were allowed to report up to two languages, thus the figures will generally add to more than 100%) were English (99.1%), Spanish (0.7%), Indo-European (0.0%), Asian and Pacific Islander (0.2%), and Other (0.0%).

+The median age in the city was 44.5 years.

+Thompson, North Dakota – racial and ethnic composition Note: the US Census treats Hispanic/Latino as an ethnic category.
+This table excludes Latinos from the racial categories and assigns them to a separate category.
+Hispanics/Latinos may be of any race.